 For more information about the Purple Guide series, please email firstname.lastname@example.org.

-Based on interviews with graduate chairs and faculty in 6 Faculties, the guide catalogues practices in graduate education, from recruitment through coursework, comprehensive exams, thesis proposals, to placement and tracking.
+Based on interviews with graduate chairs and faculty, the guide catalogues practices in graduate education, from recruitment through coursework, comprehensive exams, thesis proposals, to placement and tracking.
 Graduate Program Practices is available online as a clickable pdf that allows easy navigation of large amounts of data about graduate program practices at Western with hundreds of examples of what departments do to support their students' progress throughout their degrees.
 See the executive summary for a quick overview of best practices in action; and the appendix for templates, forms, and examples of thesis completion guidelines, progression time-lines or professional development sessions in a variety of departments.